 Fortnite VR Alternatives

-Unlike Fortnite, there are other battle royale games that are developed and made specifically for VR.
+Unlike Fortnite, other battle royale games are developed and made specifically for VR.
 These games offer a similar online multiplayer experience to Fortnite.

-Even better, you get to use your VR controllers, move your body, and play with others in full virtual reality.
-The only drawback is that no game on earth is as popular as Fortnite, so the number of players will be less.
-For most people, you won’t even notice.
+Even better, you can use your VR controllers, move your body, and play with others in full virtual reality.
+The only drawback is that no game on earth is as popular as Fortnite, so fewer players play the alternatives below.

 Check out these Fortnite VR alternatives today.